lgellert/chatgpt_visualize_relationships/Readme.md

 How it works.

-* The 'download' step tool asks ChatGPT (via its API) for a list of popular items (80's movies, fast food restaurants, etc).
+* The 'download' step asks ChatGPT (via its API) for a list of popular items (80's movies, fast food restaurants, etc).
   * For each of the original recommendations, the tool asks it what else I might also like that is similar.
 * The output is filtered for cruft, cleansed and standardized, then saved as JSON in a common format.
   * This way it can be cleaned up manually as needed before additional processing.